Project Porchlight

 01

-Participate in a Neighborhood Group when one becomes available near you.
-Show up.
-Be present.
-Let yourself be known.
+Participate in a Neighborhood Group, Block Event, or activity when one becomes available near you.

 02